Last Updated: April 17, 2016

 fig.1

-Step 2: Now, you can open your app and click on the camera icon from android monitor located to the extreme top-left corner to capture any screen you want.
+Step 2: Now, you can open your app and click on the camera icon from the Android monitor located in the extreme top-left corner to capture any screen you want.
 Bingo !!!

-For video: Click video icon below the camera icon.
+For video: Click the video icon below the camera icon.
 Enter the resolution with multiples of 16x. fig.2.
 That's it.
-It'll start recording your action's on the app.
+It'll start recording your actions on the app.

 http://code2concept.blogspot.in/